randsco/flyer-scraper/README.md

 ## Prerequisites
 ### Download and install Google Chrome
-1. Download and install Google Chrome for your platform if you do not already have it installed.
+1. If you do not have Google Chrome installed, [download the latest version of Google Chrome](https://www.google.com/chrome/) for your operating system.
 Otherwise, [download and add chromedriver to the project](#Download-and-add-chromedriver-to-the-project).
-1. [Download the latest version of Google Chrome](https://www.google.com/chrome/) for your operating system.
 1. Install following the [Google Chrome installation instructions](https://support.google.com/chrome/answer/95346?hl=en&co=GENIE.Platform%3DDesktop) for your operating system.
 ### Download and add chromedriver to the project
 1. [Download chromedriver](https://googlechromelabs.github.io/chrome-for-testing/) appropriate for your operating system.